 This question has been on the minds of fans for years now, as many families want to plan their next trip to either Disneyland or Disney World based around this exciting new land.
 The answer though depends which version of Galaxy’s Edge you are hoping to get into.

 Both the Disneyland and Walt Disney World versions have different opening dates.
-The opening dates for Star Wars: Galaxy’s Edge is already open in Disneyland, but we are still waiting on the opening in Disney’s Hollywood Studios.
+Star Wars: Galaxy’s Edge is already open in Disneyland, but we are still waiting on the opening in Disney’s Hollywood Studios.
 The dates are as follows:

 Walt Disney World Galaxy’s Edge Opening Date: August 29, 2019

 Star Wars Land opening this early was a shock to everyone as no one was originally expecting to have May and August openings, but we’re happy to be able to go sooner rather than later.

 How to Get in Star Wars Land: